 POTENTIAL CIVIC ORGANIZATION PARTNERS

-Oak Hill Classical School is a growing, 11 year old classical Christian school in Dacula GA.
-Oak Hill’s leadership has been studying the potential for a long-term permanent campus by which the tenets of truth, beauty and goodness that are taught to their students may be physically exhibited to our students, families and community.
+Oak Hill Classical School is a growing, 12 year old Christian classical school in Dacula GA.
+Oak Hill’s leadership has been studying the potential for a long-term permanent campus by which the tenets of truth, beauty and goodness that are taught to their students may be physically exhibited to the students, families and community.
 Oak Hill plans to pursue Tom Low’s Learning Cottage initiative in the formation of a neighborhood-scaled campus.
-Follow the journey on the 1000 Year School blog.

 A community church location is reserved on the town green as well.